 - perform data analyses (including anonymization and aggregation of Personal Data);

 - operate, evaluate and improve the company's business (including developing new products and services; enhancing and improving the company's products and services; managing the company's communications; analyzing the company's products, services and communications; and performing accounting, auditing and other internal functions);

 - management of customer services including management of negotiations, contracts, transactions, and customer accounts, budgeting, accounting, maintaining records related to customers financials analysis;

 - protect against, identify and prevent cybersecurity and other security events, espionage, fraud and other unlawful activity, claims and other liabilities; and

 - comply with and enforce applicable legal requirements, relevant industry standards and the company's policies.

 Internal Human Resources.
-For our employees and prospective employees, we also may use the information for our internal Human Resources purposes.
+For our employees and prospective employees who reside in the EU or Switzerland, we also may use the information for our internal Human Resources purposes.
 The types of Personal Data we collect in connection with these employee activities includes:

 - contact information (such as name, postal address, telephone number and email address);